Vamsi-lll/Python-GUI/QR-Generator/README.md

 🛠️ How to Run
 - Clone or download this folder
 - Install dependencies using pip
 - Enter a URL or text → click Generate QR → preview will appear
 - The QR code is automatically saved as qr_img.png

-🎯 Goals & Future Enhancements- Add foreground/background color customization
+🎯 Goals & Future Enhancements
+- Add foreground/background color customization
 - Save QR with custom filenames
 - Embed a logo inside QR
 - Convert to .exe for easy distribution